hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 [1]  3  2 NA  1 NA
 ```

-Note, for values that don't match by default return an `NA` value.
+>**NOTE:** For values that don't match by default return an `NA` value.
 You can specify what values you would have it assigned using `nomatch` argument.
 Also, if there is more than one matching value found only the first is reported.

 We can also reorder data using the output of the `match` function.
 We can reorder the `second` vector using the indexes from the `match` function of where the elements of the `first` vector occur in the `second` vector.
 First,  we save the match indexes to a variable:

 ```r